Music censorship: Iran

-In July 1979 during the wake of the Iranian Revolution, supreme leader Ruhollah Khomeini banned all popular music, considering it corrupting to youth's minds.
+In July 1979, during the wake of the Iranian revolution, supreme leader Ruhollah Khomeini banned all popular music, considering it corrupting to youth's minds.
 The ban prompted many Iranian musicians to move to the U.S. city of Los Angeles to pursue their careers and industry there instead.
 Female vocalists such as Googoosh were also targeted under the ban (although her works remained popular via the black market), and she subsequently refused to perform.
 The restrictions were relaxed in the years that followed, especially under reformist president Mohammad Khatami in the 1990s.
 Khatami also lifted bans on male pop groups (so they could perform in concerts marking the 20th anniversary of the Revolution), and began to authorize performances by female singers internationally, and to all-female audiences inside the country.
 In 2000, Googoosh was given authorization to embark on an international comeback tour.

 In 2005, president Mahmoud Ahmadinejad enacted a ban on western music from state-run broadcasters.
-The move came shortly after conductor Ali Rahbari had resigned from the Tehran Symphony Orchestra due to backlash over their performance of Beethoven's Symphony No. 9 (the first time it had been performed in Iran since the Revolution).
+The move came shortly after conductor Alexander Rahbari had resigned from the Tehran Symphony Orchestra due to backlash over their performance of Beethoven's Symphony No. 9 (the first time it had been performed in Iran since the Revolution).

 All music must be approved by the Ministry of Culture and Islamic Guidance; typically, authorized releases are limited to traditional Iranian folk, classical, and pop music.
 As some have faced government action for writing, producing, and performing unapproved music, many Iranian musicians do so as emigrants outside of the country.
 However, there have been thriving underground scenes in genres such as hip-hop and rock.